michaeldexter/occambsd/README.md

 ```
 /tmp/occambsd
 /tmp/occambsd/jail		                   A world/distribution for use with jail(8)
 /tmp/occambsd/root		                  The optional virtual machine kernel directory
 /tmp/occambsd/occambsd.raw	            The virtual machine disk image
 /tmp/occambsd/mnt		                    A mount point used during VM image creation
+/tmp/occambsd/load-vmm-module.sh        A script to load the vmm.ko kernel module
+/tmp/occambsd/load-from-directory.sh    A script to load the VM kernel from the directory
+/tmp/occambsd/load-from-disk-image.sh   A script to load thd VM from disk image (pick one)
+/tmp/occambsd/boot-occam-vm.sh          A script to boot the occam VM
+/tmp/occambsd/destroy-occam-vm.sh       A script to destroy/clean-up the occam VM
 ```

 bhyve load, boot, and destroy commands will be printed after build completion.